NREL/EnergyPlus/design/FY2016/OperationalFaultsModeling_PhaseIII.md

 -	(1) struct FaultPropertiesChillerSWT : public FaultProperties, corresponding to the IDD object FaultModel:TemperatureSensorOffset:ChillerSupplyWater
 -	(2) struct FaultPropertiesCondenserSWT : public FaultProperties, corresponding to the IDD object FaultModel:TemperatureSensorOffset:CondenserSupplyWater
 -	(3) struct FaultPropertiesCoilSAT : public FaultProperties, corresponding to the IDD object FaultModel:TemperatureSensorOffset:CoilSupplyAir
--	(4) struct FaultPropertiesTowerFouling : public FaultProperties, corresponding to the IDD object FaultModel:Fouling:Tower.
+-	(4) struct FaultPropertiesTowerFouling : public FaultProperties, corresponding to the IDD object FaultModel:Fouling:CoolingTower.
 These classes will be inherited from Class "FaultProperties" which is the base class for all the operational fault models.
 The new added functions will be defined as member functions of the corresponding fault class.